enclustra/meta-enclustra-socfpga/README.md

 On the Mercury SA1-R3 and Mercury AA1+ modules the MMC bus lines are shared between eMMC flash and SD card.
 It is not possible to simultaneously access the SD card and eMMC memory.
 In the following approach an SD card is used to transfer the data including all the partitions to the eMMC memory.

-1. Prepare 2 bootable SD cards (See section [Creating a Bootable SD Card](#creating-a-bootable-sd-card) for the steps required to prepare an SD card):
+1. Prepare 2 bootable SD cards (See section [SD Card](#sd-card) for the steps required to prepare an SD card):
     - One with a default SD card image, which is only used to boot until U-Boot console.
     - The second SD card contains the image to be written to the eMMC flash.
 Make sure that the image to be written to the eMMC is small enough to fit into the DDR memory.
-The recommended partition sizes are: fat 50Mbyte, raw 2Mbyte, ext4 300Mbyte.
+The recommended partition sizes are: fat 50Mbyte, raw 2Mbyte, ext4 400Mbyte.
 The rootfs partition size can be increased in a later step.

 2. Boot from the first SD card until U-Boot console